 Historical photographs and pamphlets documenting the construction of hydroelectric power and water supply facilities built in Washington State from the late 1890s to the 1950s including the Snoqualmie Falls Power Plant, the Electron Plant, the Skagit River Hydroelectric Project, and the Cedar River water supply system.

-Sephardic Studies Collection of the University of Washington
+Sephardic Studies Collection

 The Sephardic Studies Digital Library and Museum has collected from members of the local Seattle Sephardic community more than 500 original Ladino books and thousands of documents composed in Ladino as well as other relevant languages, such as Ottoman Turkish, Hebrew and French.

-G. William Skinner Map Collection
+Skinner (G. William) Map Collection

 Dr. Skinner was a leading proponent of the spatial approach to Chinese history and the use of maps as a key class of data in ethnography.
 This collection of over 600 maps comes from his personal collection and covers a variety of demographic and economic themes.